77: Long-Term Water Storage for Emergencies

 Selecting the Right Size of Container

 Most homes have the ability to store water containers in a variety of areas.
-You can easily start by store water in a cellar, laundry room, attic, garage, or utility shed.
+You can easily start by storing water in a cool part of a cellar, laundry room, attic, garage, or utility shed.
 Then as your supply grows, you can branch out to storing your water in multiple areas to allow for a more flexible system.
+If you don’t have a cool area to store your water, make sure you rotate it out with fresh water on a regular basis.

 If you live in an apartment or other small space, though, you may have to get creative with your storage.
 Look at storing cases or water bricks under your bed, under sinks, and in the unused spaces of closets.
 Some enterprising preppers have stacked cases to use as a table or shelf, covering it with an old tablecloth or bedsheet.
 Don’t forget to mark your containers with the date filled when storing them.
 Doing so will help you rotate your water efficiently and effectively.